drawcodeboy/Normalizing-Flow/README.md

         * A log-det Jacobian that is too small leads to extremely small gradient magnitudes, slowing or preventing learning:
         $$ \frac{\partial}{\partial\mathbf{u}}\log\vert1+\mathbf{u}^\top\psi(\mathbf{z})\vert=\frac{\psi(\mathbf{z})}{1+0}=\psi(\mathbf{z}) $$
         * When $\mathbf{w}$ is too small, $\psi(\mathbf{z})$ is small as well, causing the gradient to shrink.
-* Given that each Flow has its own parameters, a repository with an implementation similar to mine initializes the weights using a scheme similar to Xavier initialization.
+* Given that each Flow has its own parameters, <a href="https://github.com/VincentStimper/normalizing-flows">a repository</a> with an implementation similar to mine initializes the weights using a scheme similar to Xavier initialization.
 I applied the same strategy, and the difference between the initialized model (a) and the non-initialized model (b) shows a clear performance gap. <b>This supports the finding that weight initialization plays a critical role in the effectiveness of Planar Flow.</b>
 # References
 ```
 @inproceedings{rezende2015variational,